jimbensonz/sudoku/README.md

 # Sudoku Solver

 It is a Python program to solve Sudoku problems.
-Type ``python3 main.py`` to execute the program.
+Type ``python3 main.py`` in the terminal to execute the program.

 The program can accept either ``csv`` file or image as the input.
 The examples of both data types can be found in the ``data/`` folder.